At 25°C, what are the ΔS°rxn, ΔH°rxn , and ΔG°rxn ... | Channels for Pearson+

 B

-The reaction is nonspontaneous but it can be made spontaneous by decreasing the temperature.
+The reaction is nonspontaneous but it cannot be made spontaneous by increasing the temperature.

-The reaction is nonspontaneous but it can be made spontaneous by decreasing the temperature.
+The reaction is nonspontaneous but it cannot be made spontaneous by increasing the temperature.

 C